yui-mhcp/base_dl_project/README.md

 \* Check [the data processing repository](https://github.com/yui-mhcp/data_processing) for more information on these modules.

-All projects also contain a `README.md` file, that provides general information on the project features/usage, some links (tutorials/projects) related to the topic, and some `example_*.ipynb` notebooks for practical usage examples.
+All projects also contain a `README.md` file, that provides general information on the project features/usage and links (tutorials/projects) related to the topic, and some `example_*.ipynb` notebooks for practical usage examples.

 ## Installation and usage